jordyBSK/ex-postgress/README.md

 Once the database is created, you can start the docker container in the backend folder This will run the database on port 5432
-This also run adminer on port 8080 wich is a web interface to manage the database
+This also run adminer on port 8080 wich is a web interface to manage the database This also run a postg rest server on port 3000
 ```bash
 docker-compose -f backend/docker-compose.yml up
 ```